openrisc/openrisc.github.io/community.md

 The OpenRISC [mailing list][] where you can ask your questions around OpenRISC or get into the discussion with the developers.
-You can either just a mail to [linux-openrisc@vger.kernel.org](mailto:linux-openrisc@vger.kernel.org) or [subscribe][mailing list] to the list to receive all mails on the list.
+You can either just send a mail to [linux-openrisc@vger.kernel.org](mailto:linux-openrisc@vger.kernel.org) or [subscribe][mailing list] to the list to receive all mails on the list.